datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 > Cost-effective backup to Google Cloud of multi-TB databases from another cloud including monthly DR drills.

 1. Use Transfer Appliance.
 Transfer to Cloud Storage Nearline bucket.
-2. Use Storage Transfer Service.
+2. X Use Storage Transfer Service.
 Transfer to Cloud Storage Nearline bucket.
 3. Use Transfer Appliance.
 Transfer to Cloud Storage Coldline bucket.
 4. Use Storage Transfer Service.
 Transfer to Cloud Storage Coldline bucket.

+B is correct because you will need to access you backup data monthly to test your disaster recovery process, so you should use a Nearline bucket; also because you will be performing ongoing, regular data transfers, so you should use Storage Transfer Services.
 D is not correct because you should not use Coldline if you want to access the files monthly.

 > As part of your backup plan, you want to be able  to restore snapshots of Compute Engine instances using the fewest steps.